iechevarria/blog-generator/blog/bradfield-is-phenomenal/index.md

 ## Quality of instruction

 Oz and Elliott, the instructors at Bradfield, are phenomenal teachers.
 Their knowledge of the subject matter is encyclopedic, but they also take teaching seriously as its own skill.
-Oz seems to read _a lot_ of pedagogical theory, and Elliott continuously hones his courses.
+Oz seems to read a lot of pedagogical theory (though he says not *too much* [[1]](blog/bradfield-is-phenomenal/index.html#note)), and Elliott continuously hones his courses.

 The most important thing that Oz and Elliott teach is a mindset: that everything on a computer is knowable with a bit of effort.
 Need to figure out what's going on with a network?
 Open [Wireshark](https://www.wireshark.org/) and capture some packets.
 Not sure what a certain system call is doing?
 Check the [man page](https://en.wikipedia.org/wiki/Man_page).
-Don't know how a protocol works?
+Don't know how to use a protocol?
 Read the [RFC](https://www.rfc-editor.org/).
 Want to figure out how this language feature works?
 Go to the source code.
 When a student asks something and the instructor says "huh, I don't know," they find out and in the process show the rest of us how to answer our own questions.

 A small list of other things I like about instruction at Bradfield: